Sensorium-AndreyManolov/meeper_ru_to_en/README.md

 - 🔐 Your API Key is securely stored locally on your browser, encrypted, and never transmitted elsewhere.

-- 🤖 Meeper utilizes Whisper for accurate transcriptions and ChatGPT for generating summaries.
+- 🤖 Meeper Ru to En utilizes Whisper for accurate transcriptions and ChatGPT for generating summaries.

 - 💿 Speech detection feature optimizes API usage by activating only when speech sounds are detected, reducing up to 30% of resource consumption.